marcelm/cutadapt/doc/guide.rst

 ===========================

-The adapter-trimming algorithm has a few parameters specific to each adapter that steer how the adapter sequence is found.
+The adapter-trimming algorithm has a few parameters specific to each adapter that control how the adapter sequence is found.
 The command-line options ``-e`` and ``-O`` set the maximum error rate and minimum overlap parameters (see details in the following sections) for all adapters listed via the ``-a``/``-b``/``-g`` etc. options.
 When trimming more